-The film tackles a very serious subject matter with the right kind of levity reminding us occasionally that in amongst the real fear and abuse Middle Eastern Americans face spurred on by Trump's divisive rhetoric is some sharp insightful comedy .The scene where Elia walks off stage after his skit and overhearing the host jokingly call him a terrorist as the audience laughs, give one pause for thought.
-Then there is Feraz Ozel's response to why good Muslims don't get together to fight the bad ones which is perhaps the best yet.
+The film tackles a very serious subject matter with the right kind of levity reminding us occasionally that in amongst the real fear and abuse Middle Eastern Americans face spurred on by Trump's divisive rhetoric is some sharp insightful comedic observations and hopeful joy .The scene where Elia walks off stage after his skit and overhearing the host jokingly call him a terrorist as the audience laughs, give one pause for thought.
+Then there is Feraz Ozel's response to why good Muslims don't get together to fight the bad ones which is perhaps the best response to such nonsense.
 However, in between these discussions there is plenty of comedy to enjoy from Kader's LA based Vox Pop to the segments from each of the comics' skits bringing on plenty of laugh out loud moments, with one thing they all share - an unashamed willingness to also laugh at themselves and their culture.

 "Travel Ban" is the epitome of dualistic story telling; funny yet frightening, infuriating yet hopeful.
 The film pulls no punches about showing both the troupe's concerns and frustrations over the increasing attentions, but softens the blow with their ability to laugh at it all, and one walks away at the end with a feeling, that maybe, just maybe laughter will save the day.
 Travel Ban is a tale of awe inspiring determination where laughter trumps hate, with the stage as the battlefield and comedy the weapon of choice.

 You might also like.....